diegojgb/xPasteTk/README.md

 It is written in Python, using the Tkinter standard library for the GUI, and the [keyboard](https://github.com/boppreh/keyboard "https://github.com/boppreh/keyboard") module for the typing.

+## Installation

+- You can download the latest release from [here](https://github.com/diegojgb/xPaste/releases/latest "https://github.com/diegojgb/xPaste/releases/latest")
+- It is a standalone executable, just one file, that's it.
+It stores its settings in a 'config.ini' file within the same directory.

 ## Usage
 1. &nbsp;Open xPaste and make sure it's turned on.
 2. &nbsp;Copy the text you want to paste.